rahulrajaram/linux_troubleshooting/README.md

 see STANDARD FORMAT SPECIFIERS in `man ps`

+## CPU

+Cheat Card
+- CPU saturation: `mpstat -P ALL 1` (sys/iowait/irq/soft)
+- Per-core view in top: `top -1`; over time per PID: `pidstat -u 1 -p <pid>`
+- Interrupt spikes: `mpstat -I CPU 1`

 ## 34. mpstat

+- Compat: Linux; Requires: sysstat.

 The mpstat command writes to standard output activities for each available processor, processor 0 being the first one.
 Global average activities among all processors are also reported.
+Requires: sysstat.

+Interpretation tips
+- High `%iowait`: CPUs idle while waiting on disk IO (check iostat).
+- High `%irq/%soft`: heavy interrupts/softirqs (often network or storage).
+- High `%steal`: hypervisor stealing time (noisy neighbor in a VM).
+- Compare per-core: hotspots can be isolated to specific cores (affinity).

 - `CPU`: Processor number.
 The keyword all indicates that statistics are calculated as averages among all processors.
 - `%usr`: Show the percentage of CPU utilization that occurred while executing at the user level (application).
 - `%nice`: Show the percentage of CPU utilization that occurred while executing at the user level with nice priority.
 - `%sys`: Show the percentage of CPU utilization that occurred while executing at the system level (kernel).
 Note that this does not include time spent servicing hardware and software interrupts.
 - `%iowait`: Show the percentage of time that the CPU or CPUs were idle during which the system had an outstanding disk I/O request.
 - `%irq`: Show the percentage of time spent by the CPU or CPUs to service hardware interrupts.
 - `%soft`: Show the percentage of time spent by the CPU or CPUs to service software interrupts.
 - `%steal`: Show the percentage of time spent in involuntary wait by the virtual CPU or CPUs while the hypervisor was servicing another virtual processor.
 - `%guest`: Show the percentage of time spent by the CPU or CPUs to run a virtual processor.
 - `%gnice`: Show the percentage of time spent by the CPU or CPUs to run a niced guest.